Klahadore/gradeint/README.md

 # Gradient
-THe all-in-one grading platform for teachers
+The all-in-one grading platform for teachers

 # HenHacks 2025
 🏆1 of 10 major category winner groups out of 130 projects🏆